marts/hdf5view/README.md

 ## Chosing Qt API bindings

-`qtpy` has been as an abstraction layer for PyQt5/PySide2.
+`qtpy` is used as an abstraction layer for PyQt5/PySide2.
 Currently, the default is to use PyQt5.
 This is because the version of pyqtgraph (0.10.0) I have wouldn't work with PySide2.

 Environment variables are used to set the Qt API.
 PyQt5 is used by default unless you set the `QT_API` environment variable.
 To switch to using PySide2: